Developing academic English

 If you are studying a maths module or a module that contains maths, the 'Reading and Writing Maths' section might help.
 It gives you some suggestions for coping with the highly technical language.

-This activity, from the University of Southampton, will help you practise reading to identify the key points of a piece of text.
-You will learn how to distinguish between main points and supporting points.
-You will also practise how to recognise facts and opinions.
+Use this activity from the University of Southampton to learn how to distinguish between main points and supporting points.
+You'll also practise how to recognise facts and opinions.